ideaconsult/Toxtree.js/README.md

 The starting point of dataset visualization.
 This function makes a separate call for feature-retrieving, preprocesses them (as described above), prepares the visuzalization table, showing or hiding, whatever is needed and calls `processEntries` for actual dataset entries' retrieval.
 Cannot be called several times within same instance.

 ```
-<jToxCompound>.queryEntries(start, size, fnComplete)
+<jToxCompound>.queryEntries(start, size)
 ```
 The actual dataset entries retrieving function.
-It makes call to get entries from the already set up dataset, starting from `start`-th one and asking for `size` of them. `fnComplete` is called after all information is processed and the visuzalzation table is feeded.
+It makes call to get entries from the already set up dataset, starting from `start`-th one and asking for `size` of them.
 All pagination UI elements are updated, if not hidden.

 ```
 <jToxCompound>.nextPage()